4.71 from 55 reviews

 Total: 40 minutes

-Quinoa Egg muffins are a vegetarian and gluten-free on the go breakfast or perfect for a meatless brunch.
+My Quinoa Egg Muffins are a quick and easy vegetarian and gluten-free on the go breakfast or perfect for a leisurly brunch with family and friends.
+These muffins are packed with wholesome protein goodness from both the quinoa and eggs.

 Ingredients

-• 1 cup quinoa, cooked (Yields ~3 cups cooked quinoa)
+• 1 cup quinoa (will yield ~3 cups cooked quinoa)

 • 4 large eggs